TransposeData/transpose-decoding-sdk/README.md

 pip install transpose-decoding-sdk
 ```

-The SDK requires Python 3.6 or higher and has only 3 dependencies:
+The SDK requires Python 3.6 or higher and has only 4 dependencies:

 - `eth-event`
 - `pip-chill`
 - `web3`
+- `dateutils`

 ## Getting Started